 Click here for Bible! by Logos App for Android

-Description: Logos is highly regarded as a premiere Bible study resource.
+Description: Logos is highly regarded as a premier Bible study resource.
 It’s no wonder that their free app is also premier.

 Like the other Bible study apps, Bible! by Logos is packed with study tools.